-QUESTIONS POSSIBLE SOLUTIONS Priority Accessible Approach/Entrance People with disabilities should be able to arrive on the site, approach the building, and enter as freely as everyone else.
+QUESTIONS 学生工艺 POSSIBLE SOLUTIONS Priority 1 Accessible Approach/Entrance People with disabilities should be able to arrive on the site, approach the building, and enter as freely as everyone else.
 At least one route of travel should be safe and accessible for everyone, including people with disabilities.
-Yes No Route of Travel (ADAAG 4.3, 4.4, 4.5, 4.7) Is there a route of travel that does not require ☐ Add a ramp if the route of the use of stairs? travel is interrupted by stairs. ☐ Add an alternative route on level ground.
-Is the route of travel stable, firm and Repair uneven paving. slip-resistant? ☐ Fill small bumps and breaks with beveled patches. ☐ Replace gravel with hard top. $^>$ Is the route at least 36 inches wide? ☐ Change or move landscaping, furnishings, or other features that narrow the route of travel. ☐ Widen route.
-Can all objects protruding into the circulation ☐ Move or remove protruding paths be detected by a person with a visual objects. disability using a cane? ☐ Add a cane-detectable base that distance extends to the ground. from wall/ In order to be detected using a cane, an height ☐ Place a cane-detectable object on object must be within 27 inches of the the ground underneath as a ground.
-Objects hanging or mounted warning barrier. overhead must be higher than 80 inches to provide clear head room.
-It is not necessary to remove objects that protrude less than 4 inches from the wall.

-Do curbs on the route have curb cuts at drives, parking, and drop-offs?

-☐ Install curb cut. ☐ Add small ramp up to curb.
+Route of Travel (ADAAG 4.3, 4.4, 4.5, 4.7) Is there a route of travel that does not require the use of stairs?
+Yes No ☐ Add a ramp if the route of travel is interrupted by stairs.☐ Add an alternative route on level ground.
+Is the route of travel stable, firm and slip-resistant? ☐ Repair uneven paving.☐ Fill small bumps and breaks with beveled patches.☐ Replace gravel with hard top.
+Is the route at least 36 inches wide?
+36+ width ☐ Change or move landscaping, furnishings, or other features that narrow the route of travel.☐ Widen route.
+Can all objects protruding into the circulation paths be detected by a person with a visual disability using a cane?
+In order to be detected using a cane, an object must be within 27 inches of the ground.
+Objects hanging or mounted overhead must be higher than 80 inches to provide clear head room.
+It is not N/A distance from wall/ height Move or remove protruding objects.
+Add a cane-detectable base that extends to the ground.
+Place a cane-detectable object on the ground underneath as a warning barrier. necessary to remove objects that protrude less than 4 inches from the wall.
+Do curbs on the route have curb cuts at drives, parking, and drop-offs? ☐ Install curb cut. ☐ Add small ramp up to curb.
+Ramps (ADAAG 4.8) Are the slopes of ramps no greater than 1:12? ☐ Lengthen ramp to decrease slope.